bggo/dna-devtests/README.md

 # Development Challenges

-*After your interview, pick of of the desinated challenges to move with your process
+*After your interview, pick one the challenges to move on with your process

 - [FullStack Developer](fullstack.md)

 ## How to deliver my development challenge?
-**Once you finished, please push the code writen in your personal github account, make it public and send us to review.**
+**Once you finished, please push the code writen in your personal github account, make it public and send back to your interviewer.**

+** Remember that someone will rate and replicate your solution, documentation will be a important part of the deliverable**